 The CBD, along with other cannabinoids and other beneficial compounds in these hemp grounds is then extracted.
 This is either by using a solvent such as ethanol directly added on top of the biomass and left to work or by pumping the mixture through a highly pressurised machine which uses CO2 (acting as a solvent) at a very high pressure.

-Once passed through the solvent, the end product is CBD crude oil which is then filtered and further processed at a lab to post-process and formulate CBD products.
+Once passed through the solvent, the end product is CBD crude oil which is then filtered and further processed at a lab to post-process and formulate products including CBD concentrates and oils.